 Open Source vs. Closed Source

 If you aren’t familiar with the terms “open source” and “closed source,” I will briefly explain them.
 Open source software is essentially free in the sense that the source code that runs the system can be accessed and contributed to by anyone, so theoretically anyone can install it and use it.
 The problem with open source, if there is one, lies in its very nature.
 Since the code behind it is accessible to everyone, it’s also accessible to hackers.
 Open source content management systems should be less secure than closed source ones in theory, and that’s true in many cases.
-However, we have found the Plone content management system to be very secure.
-We use Plone on many of the sites we deploy for this reason.
+However, the Plone content management system was built to be very secure.

 Notable Open Source Content Management Systems

 Two of the most notable open source content management systems include Wordpress & Plone.

 You are probably familiar with Wordpress, which is by far and away the most popular open source CMS platform out there today.
 It is used by bloggers, small businesses, and large enterprises.
 The reason it has gained so much popularity is that it is arguably the easiest CMS to use.
 But is it really?